Support us by donating today!

 LeapingBunny.org

-BIG DOG RESCUE IS CHANGING DIRECTION
+BIG DOG RESCUE HAS CHANGED DIRECTION

-As many of you are aware, we started our rescue twenty years ago with horses, some farm stock and of course Dogs that were in danger of being euthanized.
+As many of you are aware, we started our rescue over twenty years ago with horses, some farm stock and of course Dogs that were in danger of being euthanized.

 Our model, was to rescue, rehabilitate and re-home the dogs.
 Whatever the dogs needed; we gave them.
 This included social skills, time, medical attention, training, learning to trust humans.
 We did whatever it took to accommodate them with experienced, compassionate staff members and loving, committed volunteers.